gerardog/gsudo/README.md

 This project is a modified version of [gerardog/gsudo](https://github.com/gerardog/gsudo) so it can only be executed by UniGetUI.

-This modified version will quit unless the parent process is signed and its signature thumbprint is whitelisted in code.
-Therefore, when a UAC prompt is shown, it can be guaranteed that the process was launched by a trusted executable.
+This modified version will only work if the parent process is verified through a valid, recognized file signature.